ordinarydear/smart-pipette/README.md

 Next compile and run the sketch.

 Once the sketch is running you should be able to use a browser to open the device's UI.

-**For better UI, Phone is recommended
+**For a better UI, Phone is recommended

 ```
 http://smart-pipette.local